-The Tiger Cub den is led by the Tiger Cub den leader (one adult member of the den) and may be supported by a Tiger Cub Coach, who both help make sure things run smoothly.
+The Tiger Cub den is led by the Tiger Cub den leader (one adult member of the den).
 Tiger cubs will take part in the monthly pack meetings, where all of the dens and their families come together for fun, recognition, and fellowship.